TritonDataCenter/eng/docs/index.md

 ### Moving Tickets

-Often a ticket will come in through the JPC project, but logically belongs in another, as the problem needs to be resolved in SDC.
+Often a ticket will come in through the JPC project, but logically belongs in another, as the problem needs to be resolved in Triton.

 For issues like this, please use the Move feature to move the ticket into the appropriate project.
 The JPC ticket will then automatically redirect users to